taikoxyz/taiko-mono/packages/protocol/deployments/hekla-contract-logs.md

 - logs:
   - upgraded on May 10, 2024 at commit `4903bec`
   - upgraded on Jun 10, 2024 at commit `d5965bb`
-  - transfered ownership on Jul 8, 2024
+  - transferred ownership on Jul 8, 2024

 ### taiko_token